stuible/VCH-homehealth/pages/modules/introduction/more/community-health.md

     - part: half
       spacer: ""
       title: Self-reflection
       text: Reflect on the list above.
-How might you incorporate these values into your everyday practice as a CHN ?
+How might you incorporate these values into your everyday practice as a CHN?
 Are there values and beliefs missing?
 What are they?

   - section:
     - part: full
       title: Primary Nurse
     - part: spacer
     - part: full
-      text: Sometimes community uses the primary nurse model of nursing care delivery to co-create with the client, a plan of care.
+      text: Sometimes community uses the primary nurse model of nursing care delivery to co-create with the client a plan of care.
 The primary nurse is responsible for maintaining continuity of care, developing a therapeutic relationship and is accountable to the client, client’s caregivers and the health care team.